 Stay in touch with your doctor or lactation consultant.
 They are there to help you.
 Lastly, keep a record of your baby’s growth and milestones.

-Breastfeeding at Night
+Breastfeeding Tips for Night Time

 Yes, it does sound (and even feel) nightmarish, waking up in the middle of the night to breastfeed!
 Yet, breastfeeding your baby exclusively, day and night, can give you more sleep by up to 40 to 45 minutes every night.
-This translates to around five hours a week (source).
+This translates to around five hours a week (14).

 Understandably, some moms may not be able to breastfeed at night for one reason or another.
 It’s also tempting to have your partner offer the baby formula while you rest.